Blue Bear 700DG Degreaser Review: Paint Preparation

 As with most things in life, proper preparation increases the chance of success.
 Painting is one task that involves a lot of preparation before enjoying the new color and clean lines.
 Most homes are drywall construction so prep work and time are generally reduced compared to old pig hair plaster and lathe walls like mine.

-Plaster was the dominate wall material until the 1950’s when drywall began to offer numerous benefits for quick construction.
-While plaster provides better sound proofing and is often combined with fire retardants, it is highly susceptible to cracking due to a number of conditions.
+Plaster was the dominant wall material until the 1950’s when drywall began to offer numerous benefits for quick construction.
+While plaster provides better soundproofing and is often combined with fire retardants, it is highly susceptible to cracking due to a number of conditions.
 Settling tops the list as the most common cause.